faelpinho/game-sdl2-psvita/README.md

 ## Steps to build it:

 - Install VitaSDK using [vdpm](https://github.com/vitasdk/vdpm)
-- Install [Vita3K](https://vita3k.org/quickstart.html) or use your console
+- Build/Install [Vita3K](https://vita3k.org/quickstart.html) or use your console
 - Clone this project
 - Open the terminal inside this project and `run cmake . && make`, or edit `build.sh` and adjust paths according your installation.